Jahi McMath, Teen At Center Of Medical And Religious Debate On Brain Death, Has Died

 Jahi McMath, the teenager who was at the center of a medical and religious debate over brain death, has died, according to her family's lawyer.
 She was 17.

-McMath died June 22 at a hospital in New Jersey following a surgery, the family's lawyer, Christopher Dolan, said in a statement.
+McMath died June 22 at a hospital in New Jersey, the family's lawyer, Christopher Dolan, said in a statement.
 He said a hospital doctor listed the preliminary cause of death as bleeding due to liver failure.

 Nailah Winkfield, McMath's mother, said in the statement that she is "devastated by the loss of her daughter" but that Jahi ultimately "has forced the world to rethink the issue of brain death."